Pramad712/Shortest-Paths/README.md

 # Shortest Paths with A*
 This application finds the shortest path on a grid between two nodes given by the user.
-The user also puts walls/obstacles which the path can not go through (but can go in between them ...).
+The user also puts walls/obstacles which the path can not go through (but can go in between ...).

 ## Dependencies (latest version as of when this project was created)
 ### • Python 3.10